Introduction

 AMD GPUs are more prone to shader issues on Windows (situation is completely reversed on Linux)

-AMD laptops can not use DXVK due to presentation issues
+AMD dGPU laptops lacking direct dGPU output can not use DXVK due to presentation issues.
+(Integrated graphics work fine.)

 Intel GPUs from 6th Gen and newer can work provided you have newest drivers installed.